-To proceed to the development of a food regulatory measure to vary Standard 1.5.2 - Food produced using Gene Technology, to include food derived from herbicide-tolerant corn line DAS-40278-9 in the Table to clause 2.
+To prepare a draft variation to Standard 1.5.2 - Food produced using Gene Technology, to include food derived from herbicide-tolerant corn line DAS-40278-9 in the Schedule.

-11.1 Reasons for Preferred Approach
+9.1 Reasons for Preferred Approach

-The development of a variation to the Code to give approval to the sale and use of food derived from herbicide-tolerant corn line DAS-40278-9 in Australia and New Zealand is proposed on the basis of the available scientific evidence, for the following reasons:
+The development of a variation to the Code to give approval to the sale and use of food derived from herbicide-tolerant corn line DAS-40278-9 in Australia and New Zealand is proposed on the basis of the available evidence, for the following reasons:

-- The safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce herbicide-tolerant corn line DAS-40278-9. - Seed from herbicide-tolerant corn line DAS-40278-9 is equivalent to other commercially available corn cultivars in terms of its safety for human consumption and nutritional adequacy. - Labelling of certain foods derived from herbicide-tolerant corn line DAS-40278-9 will be required in the ingredients list if they contain novel DNA or novel protein. - A regulation impact assessment process has been undertaken that fulfils the requirement in Australia and New Zealand for an assessment of compliance costs.
-The assessment concluded that the preferred option is Option 2, a variation to the Code, and - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 and could achieve the same end.
+- The safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce corn line DAS-40278-9. - Food from herbicide-tolerant corn line DAS-40278-9 is equivalent to that from other commercially available corn cultivars in terms of its safety for human consumption and nutritional adequacy. - Labelling of food derived from herbicide-tolerant corn line DAS-40278-9 will be required in the ingredients list or in conjunction with the name of the food, if it contains novel DNA or novel protein. - Two regulatory options were considered: (1) rejection of the Application; or (2) approval of food derived from corn line DAS-40278-9.
+Following analysis of the potential costs and benefits of each Option on affected parties (consumers, the food industry and government), Option 2, approval of this Application, is the preferred option.
+Under Option 2, the potential benefits to all sectors outweigh the costs associated with the approval. - There are no relevant New Zealand standards. - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 and could achieve the same end.

-12. Implementation and Review
+10. Implementation and Review

-Following the consultation period for this document, a 2nd Assessment Report will be prepared that includes a draft variation to the Code.
-Following a second round of public consultation, an Approval Report will be completed and the draft variation will be considered for approval by the FSANZ Board.
+Following the consultation period for this 2nd Assessment Report, an Approval Report will be completed and the draft variation will be considered for approval by the FSANZ Board.
 The FSANZ Board's decision will then be notified to the Ministerial Council.
 Following notification, the proposed draft variation to the Code is expected to come into effect on gazettal, subject to any request from the Ministerial Council for a review of FSANZ's decision.